 I had intended to walk from the coleus up to the botanical gardens where there are even more summer flowers to be found.
 But it was just too hot at this point.
 So I decided to head back to the car.
 There is a short cut by the lake from beside the coleus.
 And at the start of the short cut, there is one of two water play areas (the smaller of the two) in the park.
 Which in 2022, for the first time in three years, will reopen on July 23rd.
 This water play area, a wading stream, is back dropped by hydrangea in June and early July.
 However, they were still holding on the last week of July in 2020.
 Sorry the photo isn’t great, I think my camera is as allergic to the heat / sun as I am!

-Beside the sunflowers they are already preparing the Cock’s comb (plumed cockscomb, rooster comb, celosia) which will come into bloom at the end of August 2020.
-(However, in 2021 they will be in a different location – outlined in the cock’s comb event post linked below).
-They will grow Kochia, where the sunflowers currently are, in September.
-But you already see some Kochia in the park.
+They also usually grow Cock’s comb (plumed cockscomb, rooster comb, celosia) which come into bloom around the end of August 2020.
+However, each year they grow them in a different location.
 I already have a detailed post on the blog about the cock’s comb with lots of photos:

-The autumn Kochia will be where the sunflowers currently are.
-However, you can already see some kochia by the water feature at the central gate.
+The autumn Kochia are normally where the sunflowers currently are.
+However, you can also see some kochia by the water feature at the central gate in July.
 It is only a small display, but the kochia are currently a fern green and already a decent size.